Should I wash my vulva?

 An unbalanced flora can lead to a proliferation of pathogenic germs, resulting in mycoses, vaginitis and infections.
 Most of the time, this translates into heavy, foul-smelling discharge, burning, itching and redness, of the vulva.

-It's important to differentiate between the vulva and the vagina, to provide the intimate hygiene required for each.
-For the vulva, washing with water or soap with a neutral, non-aggressive PH (preferably organic, natural to avoid endocrine disruptors) is more than sufficient.
+It's important to distinguish between the vulva and the vagina, in order to provide the intimate hygiene required for each.
+For the vulva, washing with water or soap with a neutral, non-aggressive pH (preferably organic or natural to avoid endocrine disruptors) is more than sufficient.
 There's no need to over-scrub or over-wash.s (one a day maximum).

 As for the vagina, as mentioned above, you don't need to clean it: it cleans itself.